Rapp OptoElectronic

 Software

-The MOM® has always been compatible with ScanImage freeware, the two-photon imaging software developed by Karel Svoboda and collaborators.
-One of the reasons the MOM platform exists in its present form is the strong support from the ScanImage community.
-In 2014, Vidrio became the principle vehicle for support and new development of ScanImage.
-Sutter is happy to make Vidrio ScanImage Premium available to customers who wish premium support and the latest features.
+Rapp is happy to make ScanImage Basic and Premium available to customers who wish premium support and the latest features.
 ScanImage freeware is also still available as SI5.
-Sutter provides packages that include the necessary data acquisition hardware to couple the MOM and other scanning microscopes to ScanImage Premium or SI5.
+Rapp provides packages that include the necessary data acquisition hardware to couple the MOM and other scanning microscopes to ScanImage Basic, Premium or SI5.

 Downloads